AQMpolyface/AQMpolyface/README.md

 - 👋 Hi, I’m @AQMpolyface
-- 👀 I’m interested in cybersecurity and programmins
+- 👀 I’m interested in cybersecurity and programming
-- 🌱 I’m currently learning zig, javascript
+- 🌱 I’m currently learning js, and go
-- 😄 Pronouns: ...
-- ⚡ Fun fact: i'm 17, i speak english, french and italian
+- ⚡ i'm 17, i speak english, french and italian. i am from switzerland

 <!---
 AQMpolyface/AQMpolyface is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.